fabriziosalmi/proxmox-lxc-autoscale/README.md

 - **🚀 LXC AutoScale**: Ideal for new users and straightforward setups.
 This version provides a simple, out-of-the-box solution that automatically scale the resources of your Proxmox LXC containers.
 You can reconfigure it at any time or use it as a one-time solution when needed.

-- **✨ LXC AutoScale ML**: Designed for advanced users and more complex environments.
-This version can be easily extended to fit large automated setups or custom integrations requiring machine-learning-driven autoscaling.
+- **✨ LXC AutoScale ML**: Designed for more complex environments, this version can be easily extended to fit large automated setups or custom integrations requiring machine-learning-driven autoscaling.
 It consists of three components: the **API**, the **Monitor**, and the **Model**.

 > [!NOTE]
 > The default installer automatically installs LXC AutoScale after a 5-second delay.